lautiamkok/nuxt-plumber/README.md

 A basic sample Nuxt application with Plumber.

-Plumber handles the controller and the model as an API.
+Plumber handles the backend as an API.
 Nuxt handles the view and calls the API, e.g http://127.0.0.1:3000/ (from Nuxt) will call http://127.0.0.1:8000/api (from Plumber).

+Read the post [here](https://www.codementor.io/lautiamkok/creating-a-r-web-application-with-nuxt-and-plumber-dnsjkq4wq) about this repository.

 Quick start
 =============